nbdn/react-redux-sagas-sauce-starter/README.md

 ## App directory

 Included in an Ignite boilerplate project is the App directory.
-This is a directory you would normally have to create when using vanilla React Native.
+This is a directory you would normally have to create when using vanilla React.

 The inside of the App directory looks similar to the following: